-Candidate Interview Offer and Admissions Committee Recommendation the interview.
-The purpose of the interview is to assess oral communication skills, writing skills, leadership skills, professionalism, teamwork and the applicant's potential to be an osteopathic physician.
+Candidate Interview Offer and Admissions Committee Recommendation

+CHSU's College of Osteopathic Medicine uses an interview process to make determinations regarding admissions.
+The interview will be completed in-person or remotely, by one or more members of the faculty.
+The Interviewers will only receive the student's supplemental application question responses before the interview.
+The purpose of the interview is to assess oral communication skills, professionalism and the applicant's potential to be an osteopathic physician.
 The interview will also assess an applicant's ability to complete the program successfully and advance in the field of Osteopathic Medicine as a contributing member of a patient care team.